The man who holds the legacy of Jean-Luc Godard

 Before his death, Godard initiated Scénario, a feature film building on the idea of still images versus moving ones developed with Aragno in the Film annonce du film.
 “Once the film d’annonce was submitted to Yves Saint Laurent, Jean-Luc suddenly wanted to do something else – he wanted to move away from Phony Wars,” Aragno says.
 “By May or June of 2022, we started to discuss some of the ideas of Scénario, another film that would be in two parts, one on DNA and the other on MRI.
 He started to collect some images, talking to us about images, talking with us about how it should look.”

 For some months, work continued along those lines.
 “However, the summer was hard,” Aragno recalls.
-“I took [Godard] to the hospital two or three times, and he would stay there usually for five days at a time.
+“I took Godard to the hospital two or three times, and he would stay there usually for five days at a time.
 Eventually, he decided to… go away.”
 He sighs as he steps unconsciously into that euphemism.
 “He was insistent even then that we needed to make Scénario.
 He didn’t want to create trouble for [Mitra Farhani, producer] by not delivering a film, as per the contract.”

 Godard would never see the final cut of what became Scénarios (now plural).
 “Five days before [he died]), on the Monday, he gave me the instructions for the first half of the film,” Aragno remembers.
 “Then the day before he passed away, he gave the instructions for the second part.
 And on that day, the last thing he did was film himself for the last scene of the film.”